curriculum-crawler/curriculum-crawler/README.md

 ## Product Iteration (Summer 2020)
 * __Name:__ Curriculum Crawler
-* __Product Iteration Near Vision:__ Curriculum Crawler is a tool to facilitate Cross-Curricular work for teachers.
+* __Product Iteration Far Vision:__ Empowering Interdisciplinary Learning.
-* __Product Iteration Far Vision:__ The Curriculum Crawler is a search engine for teachers and curriculum coordinators that empowers interdisciplinary learning.
+* __Product Iteration Near Vision:__ The Curriculum Crawler is a search engine for teachers and curriculum coordinators that empowers interdisciplinary learning.
 Unlike Managebac and Canvas, our product will find connections between subject’s written curriculum and connect teachers to allow them to collaborate.
 * __Key Architecture:__
   * Infrastructure: Google Cloud?